DLiyanage24/Research-Project/README.md

+## Create a framework for comprehensive testing across multiple levels of user engagement

+Current methods of assessing graphics using measures like accuracy or speed, misses how users actually engage with charts.
+There are different ways to evaluate visualizations based on user tasks, but do not test multiple methods on the same charts.
+This proposed work aims to fill that gap by testing the same charts using multiple methods with the same participants, data and testing conditions.
+This helps us get a clearer, more complete understanding of how chart design affects user experience.

-Create a framework for comprehensive testing across multiple levels of user engagement - by combining multiple methods of user testing within the same experiment, we can gather information that spans multiple levels of engagement with acceptably small impact on participant cognitive load.
+By combining multiple methods of user testing within the same experiment, we can gather information that spans multiple levels of engagement with acceptably small impact on participant cognitive load.

 **Augmentation of statistical lineup:**

-eg. - examine whether there is value in adding contextual information (axis scales, labels, titles), expanding lineups beyond basic perception and grouping.

 eg. - combining lineups with direct annotation, lineups with talk-aloud protocal

-**Augmenting Single-Plot Studies:**
+**Augmenting single-plot studies:**

 eg. -  combine numerical estimation, direct annotation , think-aloud or add forced-choice questions

 ### Last Week
-- Reading about how cognition works (https://cognitiveresearchjournal.springeropen.com/articles/10.1186/s41235-018-0120-9 )
+- Read reserach papers related to how cognition works in visualization tasks
 - Started drawing congition models

 ### To do list for the next week
-- Reading more about cognition and perception and drawing models
+- Continue reading more about cognition and perception and drawing models
-- Read about research related to multimodal user testing
+- Read about research related to multi-modal user testing